Ay7ot/mygreenhouse/implementation_plan.md

 *   **Dank Bank, Add Plant, Edit Plant:**
     *   [X] Replace "Unique Strain" with "Custom Strain" (checkbox near Strain Name).

+## New Client Corrections (Latest)

+*   **Add Plant/Edit Plant Screen - Growth Stage Changes:**
+    *   [X] Remove "Drying" and "Curing" from growth stage options.
+    *   [X] Replace with "Harvest Plant" option.
+    *   [X] When "Harvest Plant" is selected, prompt: "Move Batch to Your Dank Bank" Y/N.
+    *   [X] If Y: Navigate to Harvest Plant screen with Strain Name and Batch Number pre-filled.
+    *   [X] If N: Keep current growth stage unchanged (no changes made).
+    *   [X] Edit Plant Screen: When changing growth stage to "Harvest Plant", prompt to remove batch from Greenhouse and move to Dank Bank Y/N.
+    *   [X] On Yes: Remove batch from Greenhouse and navigate to Dank Bank Drying Screen with pre-filled data.
+    *   [X] Fixed: Removed DRYING and CURING from Edit Plant Screen growth stage dropdown options.

+*   **Add Plant/Edit Plant Screen - UI/UX Improvements:**
+    *   [X] Display plant image at the top of the screen.
+    *   [X] Add asterisk (*) next to fields that are required for saving/updating the plant.
+    *   [X] When exiting Add/Edit Plant Screen without clicking Save/Update, prompt: "Do you wish to save any changes?"

+*   **Strain Name Management:**
+    *   [X] Archive strain names once used for future selection.
+    *   [X] In Add Plant Screen, show archived strain names as selectable options.
+    *   [X] Add "Add new Strain" option to the strain selection list.
+    *   [X] Add three-dot edit menu next to each strain name for editing (to fix misspellings).
+    *   [X] Implement strain name editing functionality.
+    *   [X] Use StrainSelector component in seed screens (AddSeedScreen and EditSeedScreen) for consistency.

+*   **Dank Bank Integration:**
+    *   [X] Updated harvest screens to require plant selection (strain name and batch number auto-populated from selected plant and made read-only).
+    *   [X] When adding batch via "+" button in Dank Bank Screen, prompt: "This Will Remove the selected Batch from your Greenhouse, do you wish to proceed?"
+    *   [X] On Yes: Remove the batch from the Greenhouse and proceed with Dank Bank entry.

 ## Progress Tracking

 *   **To Do:** [ ]